Authentication Commands

 islo switch

-Switch between tenants (organizations) if you belong to multiple.
+Switch between organizations you belong to.

 Syntax: